appliedecon/data602-lectures/project/readme.md

 # Things to include:
 - Thorough EDA with visualizations.
+- Document how you are planning to handle missing values, outliers, ....
-- Selection of evaluation metric(s) for modeling.
+- Selection of evaluation metric(s) for modeling with justification.
 - Understanding of minimum performance levels classifiers should have to be useable.
-- Proper partitioning of training and test datasets.
+- Proper partitioning of training and test datasets and explanation of why you are setting up the experiment that way.
 - Broad grid search on multiple models.
 - Refined grid search on models that showed most promise.
+- In addition to printing top-level (e.g., accuracy, recall, ...) provide ROC curves and/or precision-recall curves to better differentiate between models.
+- If runtime is a considering factor, save those and plot the different runtimes.
 - Additional feature engineering/reduction if warranted and repeat of modeling processes.
 - Summarization of results.
 - Recommendations on next steps, including potential ways to improve performance and additional data that would be valuable.